DasT0m/DMH-BM-Userscript/README.md

 - **📖 Rules**: Server Rules
 - **⚡ Version**: Click to check for script updates

-### NEW - SquadJS Monitor Panel Usage:
+### NEW - DMH Server Monitor Usage:
+#### Authentication & Setup:
+- **Discord Login**: Click 🔐 to authenticate via Discord OAuth
+- **Automatic Detection**: Server ID is detected from the BattleMetrics URL
+- **Session Management**: Login persists across browser sessions

-#### Server Management:
+#### Panel Management:
-- **Switch Servers**: Use dropdown in panel header to select different servers
 - **Reposition Panel**: Drag the panel header to move it anywhere on screen
 - **Minimize/Maximize**: Use −/+ button to collapse/expand the panel
+- **Persistent Position**: Panel position is automatically saved and restored

 #### Monitoring Features:
-- **Admin Camera Tracking**: See real-time list of admins currently in camera mode
+- **Admin Camera Tracking**: See real-time list of DMH admins currently in camera mode
-- **Player Alert System**: Get notified of recent admin commands that need attention
+- **Player Alert System**: Get notified of !admin commands that need attention
+- **Alert History**: View scrollable history of recent player alerts
-- **Audio Notifications**: Hear alert sounds for critical player events (can be disabled)
+- **Audio Notifications**: Hear alert sounds for critical player events
-- **Live Game Data**: Monitor current map rotation, round progress, and match duration
-- **Server Health**: Check API connection status and data freshness
+- **Real-time Updates**: WebSocket connection provides instant data updates

 #### Alert System:
-- Recent player alerts (within 5 minutes) are highlighted in **orange/yellow**
+- Recent player alerts (within 20 minutes) are shown with timestamps
-- Audio alerts play for new critical events (respects cooldown to prevent spam)
+- Audio alerts play for new !admin commands (can be toggled on/off)
 - Flash notification effect draws attention to new alerts
-- Click alerts to see admin name, timestamp, and message details
+- Alert history automatically expires after 20 minutes
+- Multiple alerts are tracked and displayed in chronological order

 ---